Hakodate Transportation Bureau

 The Hakodate City Tram Department (函館市企業局交通部, Hakodate-shi Kigyōkyoku Kōtsūbu) is a public transport authority in Hakodate, Japan.
-The bureau currently operates only trams, although until 2003 it also ran a number of bus routes.
+The bureau currently operates only trams, although until 1 April 2003 it also ran a number of bus routes.

-The Kikan Horsecar Railway (亀函馬車鉄道, Kikan Basha Tetsudō), a private horsecar operating company, opened Hakodate's first tramway line in 1897.
+The Kikan Horsecar Railway (亀函馬車鉄道, Kikan Basha Tetsudō), a private horsecar operating company, opened Hakodate's first tram line in 1897.
+It was the first tram in Japan to be located north of Tokyo.
 The network was electrified in 1913.
 Following several changes of ownership, the Hakodate City Government finally took over control of the lines in 1943.

 Hakodate City Tram

 There were once twelve routes operating on six lines with a total length of 17.9 km.
 However, declining ridership led to closure of parts of the network in 1978, 1992, and 1993.
 The current network consists of two routes operating on four lines with a total length of 10.9 km.